BDC Hamburger Icon

 Open row

-The 3 C’s of effective marketing
+The Three C’s of effective marketing

 1. Company

-“Having strong values and ideals for the company is important to make sure that all marketing [for] a business is done in the same way each time,” he said.
+“Having strong values and ideals for the company is important to make sure that all marketing for a business is done in the same way each time,” he said.

 2. Customer

-“You have to know your customer base well and make sure you are pitching to them; make your product exactly what they need,” Carter (Foley) said.
+“You have to know your customer base well and make sure you are pitching to them.
+Make your product exactly what they need,” Foley Carter said.
 “Your marketing should speak to them, not just be shown to them.”

 “Your customer is relying on you to communicate with them — staying top of mind,” said Garrett Modkins.
-“Run a campaign using social media, requesting your customer base to provide their name, email address, telephone number and other industry-specific information you need to stay in touch with them when they are no longer active on social media.
-Use this database to expand your communication with coupons, testimonials and how-to videos exclusive to this platform.”
+“Run a campaign using social media, requesting your customer base to provide their name, email address, telephone number, and other industry-specific information you need to stay in touch with them when they are no longer active on social media.
+Use this database to expand your communication with coupons, testimonials, and how-to videos exclusive to this platform.”

 Bottom LineBottom line